syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 The special character which acts as a separator for the given words for multi-mode search i.e. the text after the delimiter are considered as a separate word or query for search operation.

 N> 1.
-This property applicable only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” set as “Delimiter”.
+This property is applicable only when the “[MultiSelectMode](http://help.syncfusion.com/js/api/ejautocomplete#members:multiselectmode)” property set as “Delimiter”.
 N> 2.
 The delimiter string should have a single character and must be a symbol.
 N> 3.
 Mostly the delimiter symbol is used as (comma ,) or (semi-colon ;) or any other special character.

 Default Value: